drothlis/openhantek/readme.md

 * install fxload (fxload is a program which downloads firmware to USB  devices  based  on AnchorChips  EZ-USB, Cypress EZ-USB FX, or Cypress EZ-USB FX2 microcontrollers.)
 * Add your current user to the **plugdev** group.

+## Building Debian/Ubuntu package

+Run `debuild -i -us -uc -b` to build a deb binary package.

+See `Build-Depends` in the file `debian/control` for the list of dependencies you'll need to install.

 ## Contribute
 Please use Github Issues to report any problems or enhancements or send us pull requests.
 Some random notes: